TeamRizu/outfox-wiki/content/dev/songs/tja-support.md

 ```
 ---
 # ``SCOREDIFF``
-This tag sets the score DIFFerenc for the scoring method.
+This tag sets the score DIFFerence for the scoring method.
 This is commonly set to 140 on Japanese charts, but many other values are seen as well.
 See ``#SCOREMODE`` above.

 Example
 ```